alistairwgillespie/wmw_deep_playlist_generator/REPORT.md

-## Wilson' FM - Deep Playlist Generator
+## Wilson's FM - Deep Playlist Generator

 Alistair Wilson Gillespie
-March 3, 2020
+April 19, 2020

 ## Machine Learning Engineer Capstone Report
 ### Background
-Spotify is the leading incumbent of the music streaming industry boasting a dominant market share.
-To satisfy it's ever-evolving audience and fend off competitors, it harnesses an army  of engineers and data scientists to  infuse recommendation systems throughout the Spotify interface to deliver unique and dynamic listening experiences tailored to its users' preferences.

-Wilson's Morning Wake Up (WMW) is a Spotify playlist I curate each month; the playlist is designed to build tempo as the listener starts their day with no more than 15 tracks; and explores a range of genres including house, classical, funk and jazz, to name a few.
-Ultimately, WMW is structured in a way as to deliver harmonic sequences of tunes that meld into an hour of blissful listening.
+Wilson's Morning Wake Up (WMW) is a Spotify playlist I curate each month; the playlist is designed to assist listeners in starting their day with no more than 15 tracks; and explores a range of genres including house, classical, funk and jazz, to name a few.
+WMW is structured in a way as to gently build in tempo and intensity - commencing with classical and minimalistic tracks - then introducing dance, house and electronic tracks later in the playlist, culminating in an hour or so of blissful listening.

 ### Define
-The objective of this project is to build a deep playlist generator capable of producing playlists of the same quality and structure as Wilson's Morning Wake Up.
-The solution will perform the following tasks:
+Quality playlists take time and effort to curate.
+I thought it would be cool to train a model to generate beautiful playlists each day.
+This project is an attempt to generate playlists of the same quality and structure as WMW.

+To be effective, the project needed to perform the following tasks:

-1. Extract and transform track metadata from all the Wilson's Morning Wake Up volumes to-date using the Spotify for Developers API
+1. Extract metadata about all of the WMW playlists to date.

-2. Train an estimator that generates sequence-based track features
+2. Transform track metadata.
-3. Extract a batch of recommended tracks from a set of genres using Spotify's API
+3. Train a sequence estimator that learns the traits and relationships of each playlist.

-4. Generate a playlist of 15 tracks using the estimator and recommended tracks
+4. Create a playlist using the estimator and Spotify's recommendation API.

-Moreover, the solution should generalize to not only my own playlists but any other user-defined playlists with the aim of providing playlist curators with a tool for creating quality mixes, more frequently.
+5. Post a playlist to Spotify at Wilson's FM.

 ### Analyze
-The WMW dataset comprises 38 volumes each containing no more than 15 tracks.
+The WMW dataset comprises 35 volumes each containing no more than 15 tracks.
 There is a total of 554 tracks in the dataset.
-The data is extracted via the Spotify for developers API and includes a set of audio features engineered by the Spotify team.
-Furthermore, I've included an additional attribute for track position.
+The dataset was extracted using the Spotify for Developers API and includes a set of audio features engineered by the Spotify team.
+Furthermore, I've included an additional attribute for track position for guiding the sequence models discussed later in this paper.

-The following features have been selected to extract the appropriate information related to each track and playlist:
+The following features were selected to represent each track:

 - *acousticness*: confidence score of whether the track is acoustic (float)
 - *danceability*: how suitable the track is for dancing based on a combination of musical elements (float)